-Welding I Northwood Technical College This course is typically run in combination with Rails Manufacturing.
-Welding and machining are the basis of several manufacturing $10^{th} - 12^{th}$ Welding III businesses across the country and in our area.
+Welding III This course is typically run in combination with Rails Manufacturing.
+Welding and machining are the basis of several manufacturing 11 th - 12 th businesses across the country and in our area.
 This is a great course for any student wanting a real-world welding experience.
-Students 1⁄2 credit will get the opportunity to take a 3 / 8 " bend test as many times as Prerequisites: possible to prepare for secondary welding education.
-Welding II
+Students will 1⁄2 credit get the opportunity to take a 3/8" bend test as many times as possible to prepare for secondary welding education.
+Prerequisites: Welding II